jomeno/modelok/README.md

 # modelok

-Pronounced 'model okay' is a simple JavaScript validation library.
+Pronounced 'model okay'.
+This is a simple JavaScript object validation library.

 The primary goal is to be lightweight and super easy to use in JavaScript environments regardless of your framework (React, Vue, Angular etc).

+Let's say Jon Doe is filling out some info on your app but has omitted his country which is required.
+Thankfully you use modelok to ensure the data entered is valid before posting it to your backend.

 # how to use